A Positive Environment in the Classroom

 2. Encourage Open Communication

-Teachers can also promote open communication by being open about classroom rules and expectations.
-They can conduct regular check-ins with students where they can air their feelings and provide feedback on teaching methods.
-Quiet students can also be heard through anonymous suggestion boxes.
-Open communication promotes a collaborative environment in which both students and teachers learn from each other for A Positive Environment in the Classroom.
+Teachers can also encourage open communication by being transparent regarding classroom expectations and rules.
+They can also have regular check-ins with the students where they can vent their feelings and receive feedback on pedagogy.
+Even shy students can be heard through suggestion boxes that are kept anonymous.
+Open communication encourages an environment of teamwork where both students and teachers learn from one another for A Positive Environment in the Classroom.

 Key Tips: